Employee Onboarding – 22 Simple Ways To Get It Right!

 Organizations have cited onboarding as one of the most critical long-term advantages.

-A positive onboarding experience helps you avoid the time-consuming and costly consequences of high turnover by keeping your workers on board for longer.
+A positive onboarding experience helps you avoid high turnover’s time-consuming and costly consequences by keeping your workers on board longer.

-Companies with an onboarding process have a 50% higher recruit retention rate, and 69 percent of workers are more likely to stay with a business for three years (source) if they had a positive onboarding experience.
+Companies with an onboarding process have a 50% higher recruit retention rate, and 69 percent of workers are likelier to stay with a business for three years (source) if they have had a positive onboarding experience.

 This is essential as the average tenure of workers is decreasing year on year.